Healing Guide

 Remember, you’ll want to primarily cast only your backbar ultimate since that’s the only bar with Pillager’s active, and you’ll also want to make extra sure to stay on your frontbar most of the time to keep SPC’s buff up, since SPC won’t be proccing on your frontbar.
 Only go to your backbar briefly to cast whatever HoTs and buff skills you’ve got there, then switch right back to your frontbar

 Advanced tip: Make the best use out of Pearls by keeping your magicka meter low and casting lots of healing skills.
-This will proc Pearls as often as possible to give you lots of extra ult so you can cast your ultimate more often, which will in turn allow you to give your group more ult via Pillager’s
+You want to constantly cast healing skills every second to proc Pearls as often as possible, even if your group doesn’t actually need that much healing.
+This will give you lots of extra ult so you can cast your ultimate more often, which will in turn allow you to give your group more ult via Pillager’s

 Setup 3: Roaring Opportunist + Jorvuld + Ozezan (+ Master Resto)